Ismail-Drissi-ENSET-TPs/aop-practice/README.md

 ### Patch Retrait Aspect

-The Patch Retrait Aspect handles dynamic code verifications of retrieval in accounts.
+The Patch Retrait Aspect adds a validation rule to the withdrawal (retirer) operation in the banking service.